Ranked in these QuestionsQuestion Ranking

 Text modifications can be verified at the margins, not mixed with the text, imitating Microsoft Word.
 On the other side, LibreOffice/OpenOffice don't have this very useful feature.

-I want to support linux & open source as Im leaving Microsoft because of their greed and instability with updates etc.. (personal preference)
+Supporting linux & open source and leaving Microsoft because of their greed and instability with updates etc.. (personal preference)

 Con Lacks ODF support

 WPS Office does not support importing or exporting OpenDocument Format, the default file format of LibreOffice and OpenOffice.

 Might be a security problem for some end-users.